Update: Michael Scelfo to Open Alden and Harlow in Casablanca Space in Cambridge's Harvard Square

 A couple of days ago, we reported that a landmark restaurant in Cambridge's Harvard Square had closed for good.
 Now we have learned that a well-known chef at a nearby dining spot will be opening a new eatery within the space.

 The Boston Magazine Chowder blog is reporting that Michael Scelfo of the Russell House Tavern on JFK Street is planning to open a new restaurant in the space on Brattle Street where Casablanca had been.
-It appears that Scelfo's first solo chef-owned spot will have a different concept from Casablanca, but based on what Chowder (and Scelfo) says, he will likely show respect for the history of the space itself.
+It appears that Scelfo's first solo chef-owned spot will have a different concept from Casablanca, but based on what Chowder (and Scelfo) says, he will show respect for the history of the space itself.

 [January 23, 2013 update: Eater Boston mentions (via Leah Mennies of Boston Magazine) that the name of Michael Scelfo's new eatery will be Alden & Harlow, which is named after "40 Brattle's original designers."
 Also mentioned by Leah is the fact that the restaurant has received a full liquor license.]